Fast Facts / Tourism and Recreation

 2.5 Million People

-Almost 2.5 million people are employed by ocean-based tourism and recreation.
+Over 2.5 million people are directly employed by coastal tourism and recreation.

-Workers in the ocean-based tourism and recreation sector earned about $65.6 billion in annual wages.
+Workers in the coastal tourism and recreation sector earned about $90.6 billion in annual wages.

-Ocean-based tourism and recreation contributes approximately $143 billion in gross domestic product to the national economy each year.
+Coastal tourism and recreation contribute approximately $207 billion in gross domestic product to the national economy each year.

-The ocean-based tourism and recreation sector employs more Americans than the entire real estate industry, as well as more people than building construction and telecommunications combined.
+The coastal tourism and recreation sector employs more people than the entire real estate industry, as well as more people than building construction and telecommunications combined.

 Top States

-*Note: Economics: National Ocean Watch (ENOW) is a NOAA economics database on the Digital Coast that features time-series data focused on the six economic sectors that are dependent on the oceans and Great Lakes.
-ENOW's tourism and recreation statistics are good indicators of coastal and ocean tourism because they estimate the ocean-dependent portion of business for hotels and restaurants by including only those establishments located in shore-adjacent zip code areas, and they exclude all forms of sports and entertainment that are not ocean-related.
+*Note: Open Economics: National Ocean Watch (Open ENOW) tracks establishments, employment, wages, and contribution to GDP in six economic sectors that are dependent on the oceans and Great Lakes.
+Open ENOW's tourism and recreation statistics are good indicators of coastal and ocean tourism because they estimate the ocean-dependent portion of business for hotels and restaurants by including only those establishments located in shore-adjacent zip code areas, and they exclude all forms of sports and entertainment that are not ocean-related.

 Tourism and recreation statistics